Xadeck/flags/README.md

   // ...
 };
 ```

+If not specified, this parmater defaults to the value of the first parameter.

 Finally, the `Flag` constructor supports all constructors for the associated
 type, so you can initialize the field with a default value: